Film Mentoring Program

 There are several main factors that you should consider before applying for the program:

 - The first key factor is your own commitment.
 This program is for people who are sincerely dedicated to making a difference in the world of film.
-Before you apply, do a ‘gut check’ with yourself: decide if you are willing to make a real commitment to your maximum contribution.
-You will need to make this commitment and stay passionately focused on it during the Film Mentoring Program…and beyond.
+For many, bringing your story to the screen is a calling.
+Before you apply, please do a ‘gut check’ with yourself: decide if you are willing to make a real commitment to your maximum contribution.
+You will need to make this commitment and stay passionately focused on it during the Program…and beyond.

-- The third factor to consider is whether you are willing and able to dedicate approximately two hours a week to working with me privately on the phone or Skype and perhaps several more hours each week working on your own.
+- The third factor to consider is whether you are willing and able to dedicate approximately two hours a week to working with us privately on the phone and then several more hours each week working independently on your own.

 What Is The Content Of The Program?

-- I will spend twenty hours per month on your project, including two hours per week of one-on-one phone or Skype conversations.
-Our phone/Skype sessions will generally last about an hour each, unless we’re working on script notes.
+- We will spend twenty to twenty-five hours per month on your project.
+Our phone sessions will generally last about an hour each, unless we’re working on script notes.
 Those conversations might last as long as two hours.

-- If you want my input on your script or a book or article that you want to adapt, I will read the material thoroughly and discuss it with you in detail.
+- If you want our input on your script or a book or article that you want to adapt, we will read the material thoroughly and discuss it with you in detail.
 This process might also include a page by page work through of new drafts of your script.

 What Are Your Strengths and Weaknesses?

-Using myself as an example here, my biggest weakness in film making is my utter ineptitude with technology.
-No matter how many times a cinematographer explains camera lenses to me, I can never quite grasp the concept.
-Oh, and all the technical aspects of post-production?
+Using Stephen as an example here, his biggest weakness in film making was his “utter ineptitude” (Stephen’s own words) with technology.
+No matter how many times a cinematographer explained camera lenses, Stephen could never quite grasp the concept.
+And all the technical aspects of post-production?
 That’s even worse.
-While I love the creative aspects of the editing process itself and feel extremely confident in my instincts in that arena, ask me a tech question about post-production and I turn into a babbling idiot.
+While Stephen loves the creative aspects of the editing process itself and feels extremely confident in his instincts in that arena, ask him a tech question about post-production and again in his own words, he turns into a “babbling idiot !”

-Knowing how inept I am at technical issues means that I need to be honest with and lean on others who do have expertise in those areas.
-As a result, there is much less stress because my co-workers know that I will not pretend to grasp something that I don’t really understand.
+Knowing how inept Stephen is at technical issues means that he needs to be honest with and lean on others who do have expertise in those areas.
+As a result, there is much less stress because his co-workers know that he will not pretend to grasp something that he doesn’t really understand.

-On the other side of the ledger, I consider organization, structuring, development, casting, and creative editing to be my greatest strengths.
+On the other side of the ledger, Stephen considers organization, structuring, development, casting, and creative editing to be his greatest strengths.

 A clear-eyed understanding of your own strengths and weaknesses is critically important for our work together.